qalle2/binary-diff/README.md

 * Position of the match in the first input file (0 = first byte, empty value = no match).
 * Position of the match in the second input file (0 = first byte, empty value = no match).
 * Length of the match or the unmatched chunk.
-* Examples:
+Examples of output lines:
 * `123,456,789`: 789 bytes starting from position 123 in the first file are identical to the 789 bytes starting from position 456 in the second file.
-  * `123,,789`: for the 789 bytes starting from position 123 in the first file, no match was found in the second file
+* `123,,789`: for the 789 bytes starting from position 123 in the first file, no match was found in the second file.
-  * `,456,789`: for the 789 bytes starting from position 456 in the second file, no match was found in the first file
+* `,456,789`: for the 789 bytes starting from position 456 in the second file, no match was found in the first file.

 ## Example
 Input: `python binary_diff.py --minimum-match-length 1024 smb-w.prg smb-e.prg`